 Attilla Sautov was born in Uzbekistan in May 1977.
 He began to play the violin at the age of four and made rapid progress.
-He was taught initially by his father.
+He was taught initially by his father and with Victor Schereschevsky.
 At the age of five he played his first recital, and by six had completed his first concert performance playing the Vivaldi and Bach Concertos.
-Attilla has been successful in many international competitions.
-In 1989 he was winner of the Stolyarsky Pan-Soviet violin competition held in Odessa, followed by the Dvarionas competition in Latvia and 1994 in the China International Competition.
+Attilla has been successful in many violin competitions.
+In 1989 he was Laureate of the Stolyarsky Pan-Soviet violin competition held in Odessa, followed by the Dvarionas competition in Latvia and 1994 in the Chiva International Competition.

 Since then, his career has included performances on all continents, with all the major orchestras and with many leading chamber musicians.
 He performed the Paganini and Bruch concertos at the International Music Festival in Ukraine.